PES2UG23CS141/ML_Project_Team21/README.md

 Model performance metrics will be displayed in output cells.

 Graphs will show sentiment vs. price trends and model comparisons.

+🪙 Step 6 — Bitcoin Tweet Sentiment Analyzer (Gradio)

+This step creates a simple web app using Gradio and VADER Sentiment Analysis to quickly analyze the sentiment of any Bitcoin-related tweet or message.

+This mini-app lets you enter a Bitcoin tweet or headline (like “Bitcoin is skyrocketing!!
+This is amazing!!”) and instantly get a sentiment label — Positive, Negative, or Neutral — along with its numeric VADER compound score.
+(⚠️ NOTE: Please open the link generated in the cell to run the GUI better, DONOT run it in the code cell.)

 🔮 Future Work